Independent. Human-Curated. Established 2007.

 Translating words is step one.
 Localizing content is the real work.

 Translation converts words from one language to another.
-Localization adapts the entire content experience for a specific market โ including cultural references, idioms, date formats, currencies, units of measurement, imagery, humor, and regulatory requirements.
+Localization adapts the entire content experience for a specific market.
+That includes cultural references, idioms, date formats, currencies, units of measurement, imagery, humor, and regulatory requirements.

 The AI Translation Question in 2026

-AI translation tools (DeepL, Google Translate, ChatGPT) are genuinely impressive in 2026 โ they handle grammar, context, and even some cultural nuance.
-But they consistently fail at:
+AI translation tools like DeepL, Google Translate, and ChatGPT have become genuinely useful in 2026.
+They handle grammar, context, and some cultural nuance.
+They still fail consistently on:

-- Cultural idioms: "Hit it out of the park" doesn't translate to most languages.
+- Cultural idioms.
+"Hit it out of the park" does not translate to most languages.
 AI either translates literally (meaningless) or substitutes an idiom from the wrong culture.

-- Local market knowledge: Pricing examples, brand references, regulatory mentions โ AI uses the source culture's context, not the target's.
+- Local market knowledge.
+Pricing examples, brand references, and regulatory mentions.
+AI uses the source culture's context, not the target's.

-- Tone and formality: German business content is typically more formal than American English.
+- Tone and formality.
+German business content tends to be more formal than American English.
 Japanese requires specific honorific levels.
 AI often gets the register wrong.

 The recommended workflow: